 As for hostage negotiation, a homemaker usually has a gentle, comforting voice that can defuse any hostile situation.
 These can range from children playing ‘keep away’ with a toy, a spouse who is angry and is holding communication hostage, or a snake in the grass that has a child or animal trapped.

 That toy would be snatched out of the hand of the instigator in less time it takes to blink.
 The homemaker has a ‘distraction’ arsenal to get a spouse to speak again – and forget all about what made them angry in the first place.

 However – if I were that snake, I think I would slither away faster than the speed of sound.
 You see, a homemaker usually comes equipped with a very sharp hoe, straight out of the garden.
 Before that snake could uncurl, they would have it de-fanged, chopped into pieces, and the blood cleaned up.

 And with a quick brush of her hands, she would comfort the child or animal, and head back to her daily work, almost as if nothing ever happened.

 Put that on your resume and see what happens.

 These are only a few of the skills a homemaker’s resume can list.
 There are so many more out there.
 In truth, an HR director would be foolish to pass up any resume that states ‘Homemaker’ as a skill and/or education entry.

 But maybe part of the reason HR Directors don’t entertain the idea of hiring a homemaker has to do with the salary level.
 According to Investopedia, the median salary for a homemaker is $178,201.00 annually.
 I mean, they have to stick to a budget, too.

 Yep.
 We are worth every penny of that amount, and so much more!
-Now, the trick is to actually get paid even half that!
+Now, the trick is to actually get paid even 10% of that!